Azure-Samples/communication-services-web-calling-hero/README.md

    ```

 1. Get the `Connection String` from the Azure portal.
 For more information on connection strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
-1. Once you get the `Connection String`, add the connection string to the **samples/Server/appsetting.json** file.
+2. Once you get the `Connection String`, add the connection string to the **samples/Server/appsetting.json** file.
 Input your connection string in the variable: `ResourceConnectionString`.

-1. Get the `Endpoint string` from the Azure portal.
-For more information on Endpoint strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
-1. Once you get the `Endpoint String`, add the endpoint string to the **samples/Server/appsetting.json** file.
-Input your endpoint string in the variable `EndpointUrl`
+* There are two other properties in the appsettings.json file (EndpointUrl, AdminUserId).
+For the Calling Hero Sample these two properties are unnecessary.
+We use this file with our chat hero sample and that is where those strings are used.

 ## Local run

 1. Install dependencies